JoshuaRinaldo/portfolio_website/README.md

 The resources in this stack can be modified by editing the [`cdk.json`](cdk.json) file's context.
-Sagemaker endpoints and Lambda functions are built based on arguments provided in the context, so models and other capabilities can be added or removed with relative ease.
+Sagemaker endpoints and Lambda functions are built based on arguments provided in the context so models and other capabilities can be added or removed with relative ease.